 3. See an Even Smaller Parade

 The canine Mystic Krewe of Barkus is a family favorite, with plenty of costumed pups to pet.
-Its 2017 theme when it rolls through the French Quarter on February 19 is "Pirate Tales of the Crescent City: Barkus Tells Tales of Jean LaFleabag," so be prepared to see a lot of salty dogs.
+Its 2018 theme when it rolls through the French Quarter on February 10 is “Game of Bones.”
 Barkus is all about equality, with all dogs eligible for membership “without regard to their social, educational, or family backgrounds.
 All colors, coat types, tail sizes, and body mixes accepted.
 Cosmetically and non-cosmetically challenged dogs are welcome.
 Bluebloods and previously homeless dogs encouraged to participate.”

 4. Start Really Early in the Morning

 On Mardi Gras Day (February 13 in 2018), people flock to Rex and Zulu parades, but try to catch the North Side Skull and Bones gang, which roams through the Sixth Ward, continuing a nearly 200-year-old tradition of waking up New Orleans before sunrise for Mardi Gras.
 It’s an African American/Creole ritual filled with songs, dancing, and the ceremonial knocking on doors—well before the first parade begins.
 The skulls and crossbones serve a visual purpose of the gang’s goal, which is to warn people, particularly young people, to stay away from negative influences in the streets.